bruceiv/pegll/examples/JSON/JSON.md

 #### *Copyright and Licensing Information :* See end of file.

 ###  **GENERAL DESCRIPTION**
-An originally Egg Parsing grammar created by Dr. Aaron Moss ported into the GoGLL grammar for the `JSON` language tests.
+An originally Egg Parsing grammar created by Aaron Moss ported into the GoGLL grammar for the `JSON` language tests.
 Modification of `JSON` grammar from [Egg](https://github.com/bruceiv/egg/blob/deriv/grammars/JSON-u.egg) to test `JSON` input files under the parser generated.
 ### **`JSON` Grammar Guide**
 NEED TO FINISH ONE GRAMMAR IS WORKING
 #### ***Object Creation***